 I find a camera that shows Skeeter as he crawls out of his cabin, pulling a heavy rucksack over his shoulder.
 He hastily makes his way to nearby Grant Avenue.
 Once there, he pulls out an ancient cell phone and stabs out a series of numbers.

-I answer the call.
+I answer.
 “What do you need?”

 “You got eyes?”
 Skeeter asked.